 An inverter converts the DC electricity generated by your solar panels into 240V AC electricity suitable for use in your home.
 It will be installed close to your electricity switchboard.

-By simply transferring your REC’s to us when you purchase your new TRIONE ENERGY Grid ConnectPV Solar System we will take care of all the paper work for you and arrange an offer price drastically reduce your upfront costs.
+By simply transferring your STC’s to us when you purchase your new TRIONE ENERGY Grid ConnectPV Solar System we will take care of all the paper work for you and arrange an offer price drastically reduce your upfront costs.

 In Australia the maximum amount of solar energy is obtained by having the solar panels facing north and tilted upwards at an angle of 30 degrees.
 It is also important that the system be installed in an area of minimal shade.
 While the panels are normally installed on top of the roof they can also be erected free standing elsewhere on your property if preferred.